Don’t call me Caitlyn: Baby name plunges in popularity

 The issue sparked much debate and an outpouring of support for Jenner in a country that is still evolving in its views of gay marriage and equal rights for the LGBT community.

-Wattenberg said it would be wrong to blame Caitlyn’s drop in popularity solely to a wave of homophobia.
+Wattenberg said it would be wrong to blame Caitlyn’s drop in popularity solely to the fact that Jenner is transgender.
 In general, she said, parents don’t want to give their children names that might attract controversy.

 It’s one reason few parents name their children after politicians.